thisisdubey/change-owner-contract/README.md

 # change-owner-contract
- basic solidity contract for changing ownership of contract
+ Solidity- contract for changing ownership of contract